 Window GPA: 2.5 - 2.9

-Students with a GPA below 3.0 and at least 2.5 after the second pre-pharmacy year are not guaranteed admission to the P1 year, but will be considered for admission by the School of Pharmacy and Pharmaceutical Sciences Pharmacy Admissions Committee.
+Students with a GPA below 3.0 and at least 2.5 after the second pre-pharmacy year are not guaranteed admission to the P1 year, but will be considered for admission by the Pharmacy and Pharmaceutical Sciences Pharmacy Admissions Committee.
 Students are strongly encouraged to submit PCAT scores to strengthen their candidacies.
 ACPHS has partnered with Kaplan Test Services to help students prepare for the PCAT.